coralie-sorbet/Enhancing-LLM-with-human-feedback/README.md

 ---
 ## Key Findings

-**Improved Alignment**
-RLHF enables LLMs to produce responses better aligned with human preferences.

-**Trade-offs**
-Computational cost remains a significant barrier for large-scale implementations.

-**Simplified Tools**
-Libraries like TRL streamline RLHF processes for smaller-scale experimentation.

-The reward model achieved the following evaluation results:
+Reinforcement Learning with Human Feedback (RLHF) significantly enhances the alignment of large language models (LLMs) with human preferences.
+By leveraging the reward model and Proximal Policy Optimization (PPO), RLHF bridges the gap between generic pre-trained models and human-centered outputs, making the generated responses more aligned with user expectations.

+While RLHF offers substantial improvements, it comes with the challenge of high computational costs, especially when scaling up.
+This barrier emphasizes the need for efficient methodologies, particularly in environments with limited resources or extensive datasets.
+Libraries like TRL simplify the implementation of RLHF, enabling smaller-scale experiments and allowing researchers to explore the concepts of RLHF without requiring extensive computational infrastructure.

+### Reward Model Evaluation

+The evaluation of the reward model is based on two key metrics: `eval_loss` and `eval_accuracy`.
+These metrics provide insights into the model's performance in terms of both prediction quality and classification accuracy.

 - **`eval_loss`**: **0.6931**
-  This represents the cross-entropy loss during evaluation.
-A lower loss indicates better performance, though the ideal value depends on the specific task and dataset.
+  This cross-entropy loss value during evaluation reflects the model's ability to predict outputs.
+A lower value generally indicates better performance, though the optimal loss depends on the specific dataset and task.

 - **`eval_accuracy`**: **0.7473**
-  The model correctly classified **74.73%** of the evaluation samples.
-While this is a good starting point, there's still room for improvement.
+  The reward model correctly classified **74.73%** of the evaluation samples.
+While this is a promising baseline, there is scope for further optimization.

-**Comparison of Scores**
+### Comparative Scores
-- **Average Reward Model Score**: **-0.5434042** (evaluated on the entire training dataset)
+- **Average Reward Model Score**: **-0.5434042** (evaluated on the entire training dataset).
-- **Average PPO Model Score**: **0.33177295** (evaluated on 10% of the training dataset for memory and time considerations, with potential for improvement if the sample size is increased).
+- **Average PPO Model Score**: **0.33177295** (evaluated on 10% of the training dataset due to memory and time constraints).

-The PPO model demonstrates a significant improvement in reward scores compared to the reward model.
-This suggests that optimizing the policy with Proximal Policy Optimization (PPO) enables the model to better align with the desired reward function, even when evaluated on a smaller subset of the data.
-This indicates that PPO-optimized policies not only adhere more closely to human preferences but also show promise for scalability with further training.
+The significant improvement in the PPO model’s scores underscores its ability to optimize policy alignment with human preferences effectively.
+Even when evaluated on a smaller dataset, PPO demonstrates superior performance, suggesting that it is not only more efficient but also scalable with further training.

 ### Visualization and Interpretation of Scores

-Below, a barplot and a boxplot  illustrate the comparative scores of the Reward Model and PPO Model.
+Below, a barplot and a boxplot illustrate the comparative scores of the Reward Model and PPO Model:

 <p align="center">
   <img width="422" alt="image" src="https://github.com/user-attachments/assets/3548f5c1-e134-4758-916e-f9f84a010b83" />
   <img width="416" alt="image" src="https://github.com/user-attachments/assets/e592cbb4-72a9-453b-bc9f-84454466a7cf" />
 </p>

-#### Boxplot: Comparison of Scores
+#### Insights from the Boxplot
-The boxplot provides a clear comparison of the score distributions for the Reward Model and PPO Model.
-It highlights several key insights:
+The boxplot highlights key differences in the score distributions of the two models:
-- The Reward Model has a median score below zero, indicating a general tendency toward lower alignment with the reward function.
-Additionally, the spread of its scores is narrower, with significant clustering around negative values and a few outliers in both directions.
+- The **Reward Model** exhibits a median score below zero, indicating a general tendency toward lower alignment with the reward function.
+Its narrower spread suggests limited variability, with notable clustering around negative values.
-- In contrast, the PPO Model shows a positive median score, suggesting a noticeable improvement in alignment with the reward function.
-Its broader interquartile range reflects greater variability, which may result from exploring diverse policies during optimization.
+- The **PPO Model**, by contrast, shows a positive median score, reflecting substantial improvement in alignment with the reward function.
+Its broader interquartile range indicates greater exploration and diversity in outputs during optimization.

-The improvement in median and overall distribution suggests that PPO successfully optimizes the policy toward producing outputs more aligned with human preferences.
+The improved median and distribution for the PPO model underscore its capability to generate outputs better aligned with human preferences.

-#### Histogram: Distribution of Scores
-The histogram complements the boxplot by visualizing the frequency distribution of scores for both models:
+#### Insights from the Histogram
+The histogram provides a deeper look at score distributions:
-- The Reward Model's scores are concentrated around negative values, with a peak close to -1.
-This indicates that many samples do not meet the desired reward function criteria.
+- **Reward Model**: Scores are concentrated around negative values, with a peak near -1.
+This suggests limited alignment with human preferences for most samples.
-- The PPO Model's scores shift toward positive values, with a peak near zero and a heavier tail on the positive side.
-This demonstrates that PPO optimization leads to better overall alignment with the reward function for a larger portion of the dataset.
+- **PPO Model**: Scores shift toward positive values, with a peak near zero and a heavier tail on the positive side.
+This shift indicates a better overall alignment of PPO-optimized policies with the reward function.

-Together, these plots emphasize that PPO-optimized policies not only outperform the baseline Reward Model in terms of alignment but also exhibit a broader and more promising distribution of scores.
-This reinforces the value of PPO in improving the effectiveness of RLHF.
+Together, these visualizations emphasize that PPO not only outperforms the baseline Reward Model but also demonstrates a promising ability to generalize and scale effectively.

-**Model Sizes**
+### Model Sizes
 - **Reward Model**: **479.31 MB**
 - **PPO-optimized Policy Model**: **474.72 MB**

-The slightly smaller size of the PPO model highlights its efficiency while retaining strong performance.
+The slightly smaller size of the PPO model highlights its computational efficiency without compromising performance, making it an attractive choice for large-scale implementations.

 ---
 ## Installation